TalaoDAO/oidc4vc-server/docs/source/api.rst

 Resolver
 ********

 The Resolver allows to get public data about and Identity.
-It provides for a username or a DID (Decentralized IDientifier) the asssociated DID or username and RSA Public Key to authenticate the Identity.
+It provides for a username or a DID (Decentralized IDientifier) the asssociated DID or username, the Identity owner address and the RSA Public Key to authenticate the Identity.

 .. code::